DaAlbrecht/thesis-TEKO/content/Implementation.typ

     [*Name*],
     [*Description*],
     [tokio],
-    [Tokio is an asyncronous runtime],
+    [Tokio is an asynchronous runtime],
     [axum],
     [axum is a web framework created by the tokio team], [lapin],